NCAR/hotfilm/README.md

 The text files can be compressed afterwards.

-## Todo

-The diagnostic samples can be viewed in real-time using the tips above, but they are not yet available through a DSM dashboard.
-The diagnostics could be relayed as UDP packets to another DSM instance, which then includes those variables in the dashboard.
-Or `hotfilm` could run on its own DSM with its own dashboard, and the `json_data_stats` service could be configured to dump only the diagnostic samples.

 ## Implementation Notes

 The `hotfilm` program runs similarly to the NIDAS `dsm` process.
 However,